UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

 - `--fast`
     Uses 'fast' mode for inference.
 This disables Test-Time Augmentation (TTA), and uses the --fast flag in TotalSegmentator for faster organ segmentation generation.

+- `-f`, `--force`
+    Overwrite any existing preprocessing or segmentation outputs in the output directory.

+    - `-v`, `--verbose`
+    Enable detailed logging and progress messages.

 ---